Champion 201463 - 6250/7850W Dual Fuel Generator

 The following charts are provided to give you an idea of how some of the key specs of the Champion 201463 compare to dual fuel generators of similar power (between 5500 and 6500 W).

-- With a dry weight of 166 pounds, the Champion 201463 finds itself in the expected weight range for dual fuel generators able to produce between 5500 and 6500 rated watts.
-If weight is your top priority, one of the champions in this power category is the Pulsar PGDA70BiSCO, weighing just 118 pounds.
+- Tipping the scales at 166 lbs, the Champion 201463 qualifies as one of the heavier options among dual fuel generators rated between 5500 and 6500 watts.
+In terms of weight, one of the champions in their power range is the Pulsar PGDA70BiSCO, standing at just 118 lbs.

 Price comparison